PyLav/PyLav/SETUP.md

 > **Warning**
 >  You should be using docker and using the provided docker-compose file for the easiest setup.
->  Specially until Lavalink 4.0.0 is released, I will not be providing support for setting up Lavalink manually until then.

-# Note for 1.0.0 release until Lavalink 4.0.0 is released
-- This major release requires Lavalink 4.0.0 which has not yet been released.
 ## With Docker
   - A custom docker-compose file can be found [here](./docker-compose.yml)
     - This uses a custom fork of Phasecore's redbot image to add support for python3.11 with PyLav bundled in i.e. [docker-red-discordbot](https://github.com/PyLav/docker-red-discordbot/pkgs/container/red-discordbot)